backmeupplz/voicy/README.md

 # [@voicybot](https://t.me/voicybot) main repository
 This repository contains the code for one of the most popular bots I've ever built for Telegram — [@voicybot](https://t.me/voicybot).
 Please, feel free to fork, add features and create pull requests so that everybody (over 500 000 chats) can experience the features you've built.

+You can also help by translating the bot to other languages using the strings.txt as a reference.

 # List of repositories
 * [Voicy](https://github.com/backmeupplz/voicy) — the main [@voicybot](https://t.me/voicybot) code
 * [Voicy localizations](https://github.com/backmeupplz/voicy-localizations) — the list of localized strings for [@voicybot](https://t.me/voicybot)